fcic/focus-brew/README.md

 6. **Organize Projects**: Use the Kanban board to visualize your workflow
 7. **Watch Educational Content**: Use the distraction-free YouTube player
 8. **Check Weather**: View current weather conditions and forecasts
+9. **Convert Currencies**: Use the Currency Exchange to convert between different currencies

 ## 📄 License